tonyxu-io/api-tonyxu-io/README.md

-# my-api
+# Personal Notification Server

-Codebase for Flask app (Used as API) running in Google App Engine
+Codebase for Flask app running in Google App Engine as a personal notification server.